Origin of speech: Criticism

 Critics note that for mammals in general, sound turns out to be the best medium in which to encode information for transmission over distances at speed.
 Given the probability that this applied also to early humans, it is hard to see why they should have abandoned this efficient method in favour of more costly and cumbersome systems of visual gesturing – only to return to sound at a later stage.

-By way of explanation, it has been proposed that at a relatively late stage in human evolution, our ancestors' hands became so much in demand for making and using tools that the competing demands of manual gesturing became a hindrance.
+By way of explanation, it has been proposed that at a relatively late stage in human evolution, hands became so much in demand for making and using tools that the competing demands of manual gesturing became a hindrance.
 The transition to spoken language is said to have occurred only at that point.
 Since humans throughout evolution have been making and using tools, however, most scholars remain unconvinced by this argument.
 (For a different approach to this issue – one setting out from considerations of signal reliability and trust – see "from pantomime to speech" below).

+Possible semi-aquatic adaptations

+Recent insights in human evolution – more specifically, human Pleistocene littoral evolution – may help understand how human speech evolved.
+One controversial suggestion is that certain pre-adaptations for spoken language evolved during a time when ancestral hominins lived close to river banks and lake shores rich in fatty acids and other brain-specific nutrients.
+Occasional wading or swimming may also have led to enhanced breath-control (breath-hold diving).

+Independent lines of evidence suggest that "archaic" Homo spread intercontinentally along the Indian Ocean shores (they even reached overseas islands such as Flores) where they regularly dived for littoral foods such as shell- and crayfish, which are extremely rich in brain-specific nutrients, explaining Homo's brain enlargement.
+Shallow diving for seafoods requires voluntary airway control, a prerequisite for spoken language.
+Seafood such as shellfish generally does not require biting and chewing, but stone tool use and suction feeding.
+This finer control of the oral apparatus was arguably another biological pre-adaptation to human speech, especially for the production of consonants.